 - 1tsp salt

-- Sift the flour and salt together into a large bowl; make a well in the centre
+- Rub the butter into the flour mix before making a well in the centre